awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TaskSettings.TargetMetadata.md

-# Target Metadata Task Settings<a name="CHAP_Tasks.CustomizingTasks.TaskSettings.TargetMetadata"></a>
+# Target metadata task settings<a name="CHAP_Tasks.CustomizingTasks.TaskSettings.TargetMetadata"></a>

 Target metadata settings include the following:
 + `TargetSchema` – The target table schema name\.
 If this metadata option is empty, the schema from the source table is used\.
 AWS DMS automatically adds the owner prefix for the target database to all tables if no source schema is defined\.
 This option should be left empty for MySQL\-type target endpoints\.
-+ `LOB settings` – Settings that determine how large objects \(LOBs\) are managed\.
++ LOB settings – Settings that determine how large objects \(LOBs\) are managed\.
 If you set `SupportLobs=true`, you must set one of the following to `true`:
   + `FullLobMode` – If you set this option to `true`, then you must enter a value for the `LobChunkSize` option\.
 Enter the size, in kilobytes, of the LOB chunks to use when replicating the data to the target\.
 The `FullLobMode` option works best for very large LOB sizes but tends to cause slower loading\.
+  + `InlineLobMaxSize` – This value determines which LOBs AWS DMS transfers inline during a full load\.
+Transferring small LOBs is more efficient than looking them up from a source table\.
+During a full load, AWS DMS checks all LOBs and performs an inline transfer for the LOBs that are smaller than `InlineLobMaxSize`\.
+AWS DMS transfers all LOBs larger than the `InlineLobMaxSize` in `FullLobMode`\.
+The default value for `InlineLobMaxSize` is 0 and the range is 1 kilobyte–2 gigabyte\.
+Set a value for `InlineLobMaxSize` only if you know that most of the LOBs are smaller than the value specified in `InlineLobMaxSize`\.
   + `LimitedSizeLobMode` – If you set this option to `true`, then you must enter a value for the `LobMaxSize` option\.
 Enter the maximum size, in kilobytes, for an individual LOB\.

+  For more information about the criteria for using these task LOB settings, see [Setting LOB support for source databases in an AWS DMS task](CHAP_Tasks.LOBSupport.md)\.
+You can also control the management of LOBs for individual tables\.
+For more information, see [Table and collection settings rules and operations](CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Tablesettings.md)\.
-+ `LoadMaxFileSize` – An option for PostgreSQL and MySQL target endpoints that defines the maximum size on disk of stored, unloaded data, such as CSV files\.
-This option overrides the connection attribute\.
++ `LoadMaxFileSize` – An option for CSV\-based target endpoints like MySQL, PostgreSQL, and Amazon Redshift that support use of comma\-separated value \(\.csv\) files for loading data\. `LoadMaxFileSize` defines the maximum size on disk of stored, unloaded data, such as \.csv files\.
+This option overrides the target endpoint connection attribute, `maxFileSize`\.
 You can provide values from 0, which indicates that this option doesn't override the connection attribute, to 100,000 KB\.
 + `BatchApplyEnabled` – Determines if each transaction is applied individually or if changes are committed in batches\.
 The default value is `false`\.

+  When `BatchApplyEnabled` is set to `true`, AWS DMS generates an error message if a target table has a unique constraint\.

-  The `BatchApplyEnabled` parameter is used in conjunction with the `BatchApplyPreserveTransaction` parameter\.
+  You can use the `BatchApplyEnabled` parameter with the `BatchApplyPreserveTransaction` parameter\.
 If `BatchApplyEnabled` is set to `true`, then the `BatchApplyPreserveTransaction` parameter determines the transactional integrity\.

   If `BatchApplyPreserveTransaction` is set to `true`, then transactional integrity is preserved and a batch is guaranteed to contain all the changes within a transaction from the source\.